-Example 1: A student has received an "F" in a class.
-He receives an "F" in the same class next semester, and the semester following that.
+Example 1: A student has received an F in a class.
+He receives an F in the same class next semester, and the semester following that.
 Financial aid will count those courses toward his enrollment for programs that require certain enrollment statuses.
-After the fourth try, the student receives a "D".
-The student decides that he will try to get a better grade next semester.
-The following semester, he receives another "F".
-Financial aid will no longer pay for that course for subsequent semesters.
+After the fourth try, the student receives a D. The student decides that he will try to get a better grade next semester.
+The following semester, he receives another F. Financial aid will no longer pay for that course for subsequent semesters.

-Example 2: A student has received a "C" in a class.
-She takes the class again in hoping to achieve a better grade but then receives an "F" in the same class next semester.
+Example 2: A student has received a C in a class.
+She takes the class again in hopes of achieving a better grade, but then receives an F in the same class next semester.
 Financial aid will not pay for the course again.
 The student would be responsible for payment of the course if they register for it again.